ballasandballas/office_guy_api/docs/CreditCardTerminalGatewayApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **credit_guy_gateway_transaction**
-> ResponseCreditGuyGatewayTransactionResponse credit_guy_gateway_transaction(request=request, content_language=content_language)
+> ResponseCreditGuyGatewayTransactionResponse credit_guy_gateway_transaction(body=body, content_language=content_language)

 Credit card transaction

 This method should be used in rare occasions.
-For common use scenarios, refer to \"Payments -&gt; Charge customer\" method.
+For common use scenarios, refer to \"Payments -> Charge customer\" method.

 ### Example
 ```python